Samuel-DEVULDER/Thomson-Projects/fpu/README.md

   JSR PUTC ; beep
 DONE
 ```
 Notice here that the condition is inverted.
-We perform the beep only if B is not-equal to 10.
+We perform the beep only if B is not equal to 10.

 Of course sometimes we want to perform something **else** when a condition is not met.
 This is done using the DOELSE block
 ```